-Alliance Coal Direct and Non-Direct Providers
+Alliance Direct and Non-Direct Providers

 Each time you or a covered dependent needs medical care, you can choose any health care provider.
 The level of benefit coverage you receive depends on the provider’s status:

 - Alliance Direct providers are hospitals, doctors, and other health care providers that have direct contracts with the Alliance Coal Health Plan.

 - Non-Direct providers are health care providers that are not Alliance Direct providers.

 Alliance Direct Providers

 Alliance Direct providers are hospitals, doctors, and other health care providers that have direct contracts with the Alliance Coal Health Plan.
 These are individual contracts between the Plan and the provider.
 The Plan does not utilize networks or preferred provider organizations (PPOs).

 The Plan’s online directory lists the providers that currently have an Alliance Direct agreement.
 In addition, you can call Member Services toll-free at (855) 979-5192 for help with working to arrange a pre-negotiated agreement (such as a “single case agreement” or “bundled care package”) with a health care provider.
 If the Plan is able to arrange a pre-negotiated agreement for the care you need, the eligible services and supplies included in the agreement will be covered at the Alliance Direct benefit level.